rebrowski/conditioning/README.md

 # Materials and Data of "Cue Detectability Predicts Instrumental Conditioning"

-This repository accompanies the research article Reber, T.P., Samimiziad, B., & Mormann F. (2018).
+This repository accompanies the research article Reber, T.P., Samimizad, B., & Mormann F. (2018).
 Cue Detectability Predicts Instrumental Conditioning.
 Consciousness & Cognition, in press.

 If you have any questions, please contact <treber@live.com>.